 Stages of breast cancer are determined by the following factors:

 The stages of breast cancer range from 0-4 depending on the above criteria.
-As cancer spreads to the lymph nodes and other organs in our bodies, the stages advance.
+As cancer spreads to the lymph nodes and other organs in the body, the stages advance.

 Early detection of breast cancer is key to prevent it from spreading.
-Self-breast exams, breast exams by your doctor (can be done with your yearly pap) and mammograms for women over 40 and who are at greater risk are essential.
+Self-breast exams, breast exams by your doctor or Nurse Practitioner (these can be done with your yearly pap) and mammograms for women over 40 and who are at greater risk are essential.

 All images used in the post were from source: Giphy